CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

 ## What is Open Science?

+* A spirit of scientists sharing data, code, methods, and early results to collegues and the rest of the world

+    * Scientists making their intellectual property useable so others can build on it.

+* Making scientific knowledge accessible to everyone

+* Increase transparency and accountability for research cycle

+    * Most science is publically funded, so it is imparative to be efficient with funds and transparent

+* Fix the reproducibility crisis.

+ What is Open Science | The Royal Society https://www.youtube.com/watch?v=8fGRN5fa-Ks

 If you ask a dozen researchers this question, you will probably get just as many answers.

 This means that Open Science isn't necessarily a set of checkboxes you need to tick, but rather a holistic approach to doing science.
 In that spirit, it can also be useful to think about Open Science as a spectrum, from less to more open.